Entity Resolution Algorithm

 Participation O(n) events Efficient joins

-Where n = events, u = unique edges, d = max recursion depth, g = unique entities.
+Where n = events, u = unique edges, d = max traversal depth, g = unique entities.

 Relationship to Non-ER Entities